ScottW514/terraform-provider-datapower/docs/data-sources/aaa_jwt_generator.md

 - `enc_algorithm` (String) Various encryption algorithms can be used to encrypt the JWT, such as A128CBC-HS256, A192CBC-HS384, A256CBC-HS512, A128GCM, A192GCM, and A256GCM.
 The default value is A128CBC-HS256.
 - `encrypt_algorithm` (String) Various key management algorithms can be used to encrypt the JWT, such as RSA1_5, RSA-OAEP, RSA-OAEP-256, A128KW, A192KW, A256KW, and dir.
 The default value is RSA1_5.
 - `encrypt_certificate` (String) The certificate alias can be used to encrypt the JWT.
 You can get the certificate alias by configuring the Crypto Certificate.
-- `encrypt_ss_key` (String) The shared secret key alias can be used to encrypt the JWT.
+- `encrypt_sskey` (String) The shared secret key alias can be used to encrypt the JWT.
 You can get the shared secret key alias by configuring the Crypto Shared Secret Key.
 - `gen_method` (Attributes) The signing and encryption methods can be used to secure and generate a JWT.
   - CLI Alias: `generate-method` (see [below for nested schema](#nestedatt--result--gen_method))
 - `id` (String) Name of the object.
 Must be unique among object types in application domain.